dhable/caffeinatedideas.com/_posts/2013-08-15-webapps-with-clojurescript.md

 of the lein-cljsbuild tasks into the standard Leinengen build targets.
 This allows you to specify lein build instead of lein cljsbuild compile.

-With the project file defined, let's clone the Clojurescript repository into /comp.
+With the project file defined, let\'s clone the Clojurescript repository into /comp.
-Remember, you can skip this step if you remove the source-path decleration from the project file if you're willing to live with the standard Clojurescript version used by lein-cljsbuild.
-For now, it's just easier to manage the source yourself while development on Clojurescript is fairly active.
+Remember, you can skip this step if you remove the source-path decleration from the project file if you\'re willing to live with the standard Clojurescript version used by lein-cljsbuild.
+For now, it\'s just easier to manage the source yourself while development on Clojurescript is fairly active.

 This is the basis for our new Clojurescript webapp.
-In the next part, I'll review how to build out the backend server using the node.js framework restify.
+In the next part, I\'ll review how to build out the backend server using the node.js framework restify.